 Application procedure: once selected by their home university, each student will be contacted directly for application procedure, and all useful information will be provided.

-First semester and full year : 15th of June
+Nomination/Application Deadline for the first semester and whole year : 15th of June

 Courses open to exchange students